au-ts/sddf/examples/serial/README.md

 If they require serial input then equivalent declarations must exist for the receive serial objects.
-Finally, during initialisation and prior to calling printf, they must initialise their serial queue(s) by calling `serial_cli_queue_init_sys` as well as `serial_putchar_init` which allows them to also use `sddf_putchar_repl`.
+Finally, during initialisation and prior to calling printf, they must initialise their serial queue(s) by calling `serial_cli_queue_init_sys` as well as `serial_putchar_init` which allows them to also use `sddf_putchar_unbuffered`.

 ## Example
 The serial server example system contains two clients which can both receive serial data as well as transmit.
 By default, the example has SERIAL_WITH_COLOUR enabled so each client prints with a different colour.
 Each client boots up and prints a hello world message when initialisation is completed, and waits for input.
-When a character is received, each client will re-transmit the character using `sddf_putchar_repl` which flushes the character to the device immediately.
+When a character is received, each client will re-transmit the character using `sddf_putchar_unbuffered` which flushes the character to the device immediately.
 Every tenth character each client will print a string containing their name using `sddf_printf` which calls the serial `_sddf_putchar`, flushing characters to the device only when a `\n` is encountered.